cheminfo/generator-cheminfo/START.md

 - `refactor` for refactoring without public API changes
 - `chore` changes to the build process or auxiliary tools and libraries such as documentation generation

-Any commit that breaks the public API must contain `BREAKING CHANGE`.
+Any commit that breaks the public API must contain `BREAKING CHANGE` or an exclamation mark after the type like for example `fix!: spelling mistake in method`.

 [commitlint](https://commitlint.js.org/#/) can help to stick to these conventions.